Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 1. Go to resource group and create a new group.
 You can name the resource group “AD-Lab".
 Review and create.
 </p>
 <br />
 2. Next create the Domain Controller VM (Windows Server 2022).
 Go to virtual machines, name the virtual machine “DC-1”.
-Choose a location (and make sure your next VM, "Client-1" has the same one).
+Choose a location (and make sure your next VM, "Client-1" has the same one to prevent latency).
 Expand the list next to image and choose windows server 2022 and 2 CPUs.
-Create your Username and Password (My username will be LabUser), save it!
+Create your Username and Password and save it!
 Allow selected ports RDP only.
 Review and create machine.
 </p>
 <br />
 </p>